How to Declutter and Sell Your Stuff Before You Move

 There’s a chance that your clutter is so good that you sell everything by this point.
-But it’s more likely you’ll have a few boxes of odds & ends leftover- next to your hefty pile of cash.
+But it’s more likely you’ll have a few boxes of odds and ends leftover- next to your hefty pile of cash.
 Consider donating the leftovers.

 The final stop for your clutter is the donation bin, where old stuff gets a second life doing good for others.
 The ‘feel good’ way of getting rid of stuff.
 Plus, there's a financial upside to donating your items!
 You can typically write-off the value of your donation on your taxes.
 Just be sure to get a receipt from the charitable organization that you donate to.

 - Books: Donate to your local library.
 For kids' books try local schools.
 ‘Reading Tree’ collects books and sends them to underfunded schools.

 - Clothes: Give your remaining clothes to a cause close to your heart.
 Groups usually collecting are homeless teens and women’s shelters.